Byron/gitoxide/DEVELOPMENT.md

 #### Loose References

-Writing loose references isn't actually atomic, so readers may observe some refs in an old and some in a new state.
+Writing loose references isn't actually atomic, so readers may observe some references in an old and some in a new state.
 This isn't always a breaking issue like it is the case for packs, the progam can still operate and is likely to produce correct (enough) outcomes.

 Mitigations are possible with careful programming on the API user's side or by using the `ref-table` database instead.